GRAAL-Research/poutyne/docs/source/metrics.rst

 When passed using the specialized ``torch_metrics`` argument, they are displayed for each batch and at the end of the epoch.
 See `TorchMetrics documentation <https://torchmetrics.readthedocs.io/en/latest/references/modules.html>`__ for available torch metrics.

-.. warning:: When using this argument, the torch metrics are computed at each batch.
-This
+.. warning:: When using the ``torch_metrics`` argument, the torch metrics are computed at each batch.
-    can significantly slow down the computations depending on the metrics used.
-In such case, we advise to use them as epoch metrics instead.
+    This can significantly slow down the computations depending on the metrics used.
+    In such cases, we advise using them as epoch metrics instead.

 Here is an example using TorchMetrics: